Unit 5 - Practice Quiz

 Alerting and Monitoring Tools Easy

-A. Security Incident and Emergency Management
+B. Security Incident and Emergency Management

 C. Security Information and Event Management

-D. System Incident and Emergency Malware
+D. System Information and Event Monitoring

 6 What is an 'Indicator of Compromise' (IoC)?